More than half of the adult population in the UK do not have a Will.

 It is possible for both parties to make Mirror Wills incorporating these Trust provisions.
 However, please note, there are different types of Trusts that can be written into your Will and it is a complex area of law so it’s important to get professional advice.

-For initial advice and guidance call the Will writers at Co-op Legal Services on 03306069591 or contact us online and we will help you.

-v2 | It is possible for both parties to make Mirror Wills incorporating these Trust provisions.
-However, please note, there are different types of Trusts that can be written into your Will and it is a complex area of law so it’s important to get professional advice.

 For initial advice and guidance call our Will Writing team on 03306069591 or contact us online and we will call you.